conectado/taping-memory-blog/static/articles/1_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_2).md

     }
 }
 ```

+If you look carefully, this is nothing special just re-using `BlogDisplayerComponent` with multiple urls.
+It gets the URLs from the `Articles` struct we defined before.

 Now, let's use this component in `src/lib.rs` to use it as root, let's change change the mounted component